 The Saltanah Dancers

 Joyful, Enchanting Belly Dance for your Celebrations of all Kinds!
-The Saltanah Dancers are Deborah Newberg (director), Bryana Pacheco, Erica McFadden, Katy Whitcomb, Megan Daum and Misty Raivo.
+The Saltanah Dancers are Deborah Newberg (director), Erica McFadden, Megan Daum, Misty Raivo and Bryana Pacheco.
 We provide a dynamic, elegant, beautiful Belly Dance show to celebrate your special event!
 We combine elements of Egyptian, Oriental, Folkloric, Persian, Spanish and World Fusion dances in our diverse and colorful shows.
 We specialize in Veils, Fan Veils, Finger Cymbals, Sword, Candle Tray and Cane, offering Scintillating Solos as well as Belly Dance Troupe Choreographies, with glamorous and accomplished Belly Dancers in dazzling costumes.
 As many as 6 professional dancers (or more) are available!
 Ask us about live music too.
 Enjoy our ongoing Performances at Cleopatra Cafe, Santa Fe Bandstand on the Plaza, Meow Wolf and more!
 We look forward to making your celebration truly memorable.

 Deborah is known as an enthusiastic and giving teacher, and as a dynamic and musical dancer and choreographer.
-She is deeply rooted in the traditions of Middle Eastern Belly Dance.
-Her work continues to be enriched by intensive study and performance of a variety of dance styles, including Egyptian-style Oriental Dance (aka Raqs Sharqi or Belly Dance), Central Asian Dance (Persian and Uzbek), Folkloric Dances of the Middle East (Egypt, Turkey and North Africa), Turkish Roman and Flamenco, as well as focused study of Middle Eastern music.
+Deeply rooted in the traditions of Middle Eastern Belly Dance, she also enjoys contemporary innovation and cross-pollination.
+Her work is enriched by continuing study and performance of a variety of dance styles, especially Egyptian-style Oriental Dance (aka Raqs Sharqi or Belly Dance), Folkloric Middle Eastern Dances, Persian Dance and Turkish Roman, as well as focused study of Middle Eastern music.
 Her passion for dance travel and study has taken her to Egypt, Morocco and Spain.
-Her collaborative work with the Saltanah Dancers and her deep involvement in teaching dance are based equally upon her dedication to the beautiful art form of Raqs Sharqi and upon her commitment to the sisterhood, self-expression and empowerment of women, which is embodied through the dance.
-She currently teaches classes and workshops at Saltanah Studios (which is currently located at Dance Space Santa Fe), and at Santa Fe Community College.
+Her collaborative work with the Saltanah Dancers and her deep involvement in teaching dance are based equally upon her dedication to the beautiful art form of Raqs Sharqi and upon her commitment to the sisterhood, joyful self-expression and empowerment of women, which is embodied through the dance.